JCWasmx86/Conquer/docs/compiling.md

 1. You need Debian sid or bullseye, as these are the only versions with the package `openjdk-15-jdk`.
 2. This packages are required, too: git, libarchive-dev, libcurl4-openssl-dev, bash, musescore3
 3. Only eclipse is currently supported (Contributions are welcome) as an IDE.
+(Optional)

 ### Compiling